astrorama/PhosphorosDoc/source/user_manual/tutorial.rst

                    * PhosphorosDisplayModelGrid.conf
                    * PhosphorosLsAux.conf

-              Files produce by the Phosphoros GUI application are stored under the "GUI" directory
+              Files produced by the Phosphoros GUI application are stored under the "GUI" directory

 Executing Phosphoros
 ====================